mdancho84/mdancho84.github.io/_posts/2021-08-03-sweetviz-eda.md

 Exploratory data analysis can be automated with the python SweetViz reporting package.
 SweetViz makes it fast and easy to explore features and determine relationships to a target.
 In our case, we saw that 4 cylinder engines have the highest average MPG while 8 cylinder engines have the lowest average MPG.

-# Learn More
+# Learn More: Business Process Automation with Python

-Businesses are transitioning manual processes to Python for automation.
-Learn how in our new course, [Python for Data Science Automation](https://university.business-science.io/p/python-for-data-science-automation-ds4b-101p).
+__Businesses are transitioning manual processes to Python for automation.__ Learn how in our new course, [Python for Data Science Automation](https://university.business-science.io/p/python-for-data-science-automation-ds4b-101p).
 Perform and end-to-end business forecast automation using `pandas`, `sktime`, and `papermill`, and learn Python in the process.

 {% include cta_101P.html %}